puppetlabs/bolt/documentation/bolt_installing.md

 Use one of the supported *nix installation methods to install Bolt.

 **CAUTION:** These instructions include enabling the Puppet Tools repository.
-While Bolt can also be installed from the Puppet 6 or 5 platform repositories, adding these repositories to a Puppet-managed node, especially a PE master, might result in an unsupported version of a package like `puppet-agent` being installed.
+While Bolt can also be installed from the Puppet 6 or 5 platform repositories, adding these repositories to a Puppet-managed target, especially a PE master, might result in an unsupported version of a package like `puppet-agent` being installed.
 This can cause downtime, especially on a PE master.

 ### Install Bolt on Debian or Ubuntu